Stochastic Calculus with respect to Gaussian Processes: Itô Formula

-Finally, $R$ is assumed to be continuous and of bounded variations on $[0,T]$ in \cite[Corollary $8.13$]{KRT07} and $f$ is assumed to be of class $C^{2}$ but not with sub-exponential growth; the second derivative of $f $ therein is assumed to be bounded.
-However, since the stochastic calculus for Gaussian processes, developed in \cite{KRT07} requires that the covariance function has a planar bounded variation, which corresponds to ``regular'' processes (such as fBm for $H>1/2$), one easily sees that the price to pay for relaxing the assumption on the growth of $f$ is that one can not deal with irregular Gaussian processes.
-That is precisely to overcome this limitation on the regularity of $G$ that \cite{KrRu10}, which requires much more than the growth condition we make on $f$, as we stated above, has been written.
+The function $f$ (\ie $f(t,x):=f(x)$) is assumed to be of class $C^{\infty}$ in \cite[Theorem $31$]{MV05} and in \cite[Proposition 11.7]{KrRu10}, and of class $C^{7}$ in\cite[Theorem $1$]{NuTa06}.
+In \cite[Corollary $8.13$]{KRT07} and $f$ is assumed to be of class $C^{2}$ but not with sub-exponential growth; the second derivative of $f $ therein is assumed to be bounded.
+However, since the stochastic calculus for Gaussian processes, developed in \cite{KRT07} requires that the covariance function has a planar bounded variation, which corresponds to ``regular'' processes (such as fBm for $H>1/2$), one easily sees that the price to pay for relaxing the assumption on the growth of $f$ is that one can not deal with irregular Gaussian processes (that is precisely to overcome this limitation on the regularity of $G$ that \cite{KrRu10} has been written.
+However, as we stated above, this latter reference requires much more than the growth condition we make on $f$).

-In view of the arguments developed above, it appears that Theorem \ref{ergoigfjerfijoijgfoifjgoidfjgofd} is the most general \textit{functional extension}-type Itô formula for Gaussian processes of the form \eqref{erofkorekp} so far.